MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P02-See-One-Movie/content.md

 # Displaying the Trailer

+Remember that the users really want to see the movie's trailer so they can decide if they want to go see it.
 So what if we want to show the movie's trailer (if it exists)?

 Well we can!